lpkennedy6062/TSP_tests_LK/README.md

 You are welcome to use this code without citation (it is also licensed with a [copyfree](https://copyfree.org/) license, so you can do *anything* with it in general).
-However, if experiments done with the help of this code make their way into a publication, I would greatly appreciate a citation or acknowledgement in some format which includes my full name (Jacob VanDrunen) and a link to this repository.
+However, if experiments done with the help of this code make their way into a publication, I would greatly appreciate a citation or acknowledgement in some format which includes my full name ([Jacob VanDrunen](https://jackv.co/)) and a link to this repository.
+Upon release of an official version, I will also include a Zenodo DOI here.

 ## Acknowledgements